-- 4.1.7.1 Manufacturers shall demonstrate that reliability is assessed and controlled within their quality assurance plan by conducting a system FMEA on their device, component or electronic/software indicators. - 4.1.7.2 The manufacturer shall provide a written declaration that the FMEA was completed. - 4.1.7.3 The manufacturer shall maintain a copy of the FMEA in their records.
+- 4.1.7.1 Manufacturers shall demonstrate that reliability is assessed and controlled within their quality assurance plan by conducting a system FMEA on their device or component. - 4.1.7.2 The manufacturer shall provide a written declaration that the FMEA was completed. - 4.1.7.3 The manufacturer shall maintain a copy of the FMEA in their records.